Mazorlion/Desynced-Wiki-Scripts/README.md

 ## Schema Change Process

-`upload_wiki.py` now does all of the following steps for you, though you must have the correct permissions on the wiki.
+`upload_wiki.py` does all of the following steps for you, though you must have the correct permissions on the wiki.

 1) Upload the templates
-2) For each template that changed (or all of them) trigger recreate of the table on the wiki, using a new table
+2) For each template that changed (or all of them), trigger recreate of the table on the wiki, using a new table
 3) Upload the data using the new templates

 New tables/data must be swapped in at https://wiki.desyncedgame.com/Special:CargoTables manually.
 If it didn't work, delete the temporary table and try again.

 TODO(maz): Add specific flags for force recreating data.

+### Extra manual things

+Many pages like https://wiki.desyncedgame.com/Instructions will need to be edited if a new category is added.

 ### Steam & Wiki Credentials